ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

    <figcaption>The rear caliper with the attached Flat-Mount adapter.
 The retention clip is not yet installed.</figcaption>
    </figure>

-2. Then I mount the rear caliper to the frame.
+2. I mount the rear caliper to the frame.
    <figure>
    <img src="/img/strael/attaching-the-rear-caliper.jpg">
    <figcaption>Attaching the rear caliper to the frame</figcaption>